alex8088/electron-vite-docs/packages/en-US/docs/guide/build.md

 A good chunking strategy is very important to the performance of Electron app.

 You can configure how chunks are split using `build.rollupOptions.output.manualChunks` (see [Rollup docs](https://rollupjs.org/configuration-options/#output-manualchunks)).
-In addition, you can also add the `splitVendorChunkPlugin` provided by Vite to use the `Split Vendor Chunk` strategy.

 ```js
 // electron.vite.config.ts